lucia-auth/lucia/documentation-v3/src/content/main/basics/sessions.md

 session.ipCountry;
 ```

+We do not automatically expose all database columns as

+1. Each project has their code styling rules
+2. You generally don't want to expose sensitive data (even worse if you send the entire session object to the client)

 ## Create sessions

 You can create a new session with `Lucia.createSession()`, which takes a user ID and an empty object.